untari/confusion/README.md

 # confusion
-This sample exercise from coursera how to use create-react-app  for  front-end web development
+This is sample exercise from coursera courses how to use create-react-app  for  front-end web development